Grow through parts are made of green, powder coated, heavy gauge wire.

 Each 12", 16" and 20" head requires a set of 3 legs of any length, 25" and 30" heads require 2 sets of legs of any length.
-Heads of any dia. can be used with legs of any length.
+Heads of any diameter can be used with legs of any length.

 Each head requires a set of 3 legs of any length (not included with head).
 Be sure to select a set of legs for each head you order (see item GTL).
 The 25" and 30" heads require 2 leg sets.
+Legs sold separately.

 Recommended Sizes:

-Rudbeckia 16" heads, 24" legs
+Rudbeckia - 16" heads / 24" legs.

-31 Reviews Hide Reviews Show Reviews
+35 Reviews Hide Reviews Show Reviews

 -